sirrac/sirrac/README.md

 ## Third-Year Student | UIUC Computer Science & Statistics

-I'm an ambitious third-year student at the **University of Illinois at Urbana-Champaign (UIUC)**, pursuing a dual **B.S. in Computer Science and Statistics**.
+I'm a third-year student at the **University of Illinois at Urbana-Champaign (UIUC)**, pursuing a **B.S. in Computer Science and Statistics**.

-My core passion lies in building **intelligent, data-driven systems**.
+My core passion lies in building intelligent, data-driven systems.
 I focus on applying robust statistical modeling to large-scale data challenges and implementing solutions with efficient software engineering principles.

 ---

-### ⚙️ My Technical Toolkit
+### ⚙️ Technical skills

 I utilize a variety of languages and frameworks to bring concepts to life, ranging from full-stack development to data science and systems programming.